Ulcer: Symptoms and Effective Treatment Choices

 Normally your stomach produces mucus to protect your mucosal lining from the acid.

 If you have an ulcer in your digestive tract, this defense against the acid may break down.
-Often this is the result of an infection with Helicobacter pylori (H. pylori) bacterium.
+Often this is the result of an infection with helicobacter pylori (H. pylori) bacterium.

 The acid forms sores on the lining of either your duodenum (duodenal ulcer) or your stomach (gastric ulcer).